vegaprotocol/documentation/docs/node-operators/get-started/setup-block-explorer.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-A Vega block explorer is a powerful tool for navigating and understanding the blockchain.
+A block explorer is a powerful tool for navigating and understanding the blockchain.
 It is an essential component for anyone looking to interact with a blockchain network, especially if you want to explore transaction history, monitor network activity, or verify the integrity of the blockchain's data.

 The source code for the block explorer is part of the Vega binary, and is available on the [GitHub repo](https://github.com/vegaprotocol/vega/tree/develop/blockexplorer).
-The application provides users a comprehensive view of the Vega network through REST and gRPC APIs.
+The application can provide users with a comprehensive view of any network utilising the Vega protocol through REST and gRPC APIs.

-The Vega block explorer offers transaction tracking so you can search using transaction IDs, public keys, or other relevant criteria.
+The block explorer can offer transaction tracking so you can search using transaction IDs, public keys, or other relevant criteria.

-Combining the block explorer API with the Tendermint API gives you  much more information about the Vega network, and this guide describes how to set that up.
+Combining the block explorer API with the CometBFT API gives you much more information about a network, and this guide describes how to set that up.

 ## Block explorer design

-The Vega block explorer is strictly related to Tendermint, and the block explorer sources all data from the Tendermint database.
+The block explorer software is strictly related to CometBFT, and the block explorer sources all data from the CometBFT database.

-Tendermint has two back-ends for indexing transactions, `KV` and `psql` but only `psql` is supported by the Vega block explorer.
+CometBFT has two back-ends for indexing transactions, `KV` and `psql` but only `psql` is supported by the block explorer software.

 The `psql` indexer lets an operator enable block and transaction event indexing by proxying it to an external PostgreSQL instance, allowing events to be stored in relational models.
 Since the events are stored in a relational database management system, operators can leverage SQL to perform a series of rich and complex queries that are not supported by the KV indexer.

-Since operators can leverage SQL directly, searching is not enabled for the `psql` indexer type via Tendermint's RPC - any such query will fail.
+Since operators can leverage SQL directly, searching is not enabled for the `psql` indexer type via CometBFT's RPC - any such query will fail.

-:::note Tendermint config change
+:::note CometBFT config change
-You will need to change the default value in the Tendermint configuration to use `psql`.
+You will need to change the default value in the CometBFT configuration to use `psql`.
 :::

 ## Requirements